0x326/miami-university-senior-capstone-project/CONTRIBUTING.md

      These indicate the user stories that we are trying to accomplish during the sprint, but may not finish
   1. Move tasks required for user story into the "To Do" column.
-     These indicate specific tasks for the user stories that we can committed to finishing by the end of the sprint
+     These indicate specific tasks for the user stories that we are committed to finishing by the end of the sprint
   1. For all task issues,
      assign it a [due date] for the end of the sprint and add a `Sprint::NUMBER` [label] to it